p0nther/internal_labs/Web_cache_poinsoing/README.md

 5. Attackers exploit that mismatch.

+6. keyed input means What the cdn looks at to check if they already have a saved copy.

+7. unkeyed input means What the cdn ignores, but the backend server still reads.

+8. buster A unique fake value you add to force the cdn to fetch a fresh page from the server instead of giving you an old saved copy.

 Once you understand cache keys, cache hits, unkeyed inputs, and response generation, Web Cache Poisoning becomes much easier to understand.

 As a bug bounty hunter, don't focus on memorizing header payloads.